aemonge/aemonge/README.md

 > Bonial / kaufda.be, Berlin, Deutschland
 > 2017 - 2018

-Developed Micro-fronts using Polymer (inspired with Atomic Design) to handle the UI of a A.I. training system based in Camunda.
+Developed Micro-fronts using Polymer (inspired with Atomic Design) to handle the **UI of a A.I. training system** based in Camunda.

 * Created an infinite undo/redo global interface.

-* Created a hipper fast UI tag autocomplete, using local storage for optimization.
+* Created a **hipper fast UI tag autocomplete**, using local storage for optimization.

 ### Front-end Team Lead / Front-end Developer
 > s|ngular / BBVA Compass, Birmingham, Alabama, United States